costajob/app-servers/README.md

 ##### Considerations
 I know Rails was pretty slow, but the fact Roda is x10 faster is quite impressive all the way.
 To be fair Roda latency can get pretty high when stressing Puma: i get the worst case of 20 seconds when requests start piling up, probably due to the fact that spawned porcesses consume up available memory.
-In this regards Rails is more consistent, albait much more slower.
+In this regards Rails is more consistent, albeit much more slower.

 ### Tornado
 I picked [Tornado](http://www.tornadoweb.org/en/stable/) after reading some profiling online.
 If you know some faster app-server for Python i'll be glad to test it too.